stellar-deprecated/docs/tools/client-tool.md

 }
 {% endhighlight %}

 First, as in other functions where we send transactions, we first load the account's latest sequence number for the network.
-As described earlier, this isn't necessary everytime you send a transaction, as the account object should be stored in memory, as TransactionBuilder will automatically increment the Account object's local sequence number variable when build() is called.
+As described earlier, this isn't necessary every time you send a transaction, as the account object should be stored in memory, as TransactionBuilder will automatically increment the Account object's local sequence number variable when build() is called.

 Next, we create a TransactionBuilder, and add a "ManageOffer" operation.
 Manage offer takes the following parameters:
 * takerGets - The currency that you're *selling*.
 * takerPays - The currency that you're *buying*.
 * amount - The amount of the takerGets currency you're selling.
 * price - The price, a floating point number which is takerPays / takerGets.
-* offerId - An ID to assign to the offer (0 to delete an exisitng offer).
+* offerId - An ID to assign to the offer (0 to delete an existing offer).

 And then we sign, build, and submit the transaction!